Staceypy/markitdown-pdf-separators/packages/markitdown/README.md

 # MarkItDown with PDF Page Separators

 > [!IMPORTANT]
-> **MarkItDown with PDF Page Separators** is a Python package and command-line utility for converting various files to Markdown, with the addition of PDF page separator functionality.
+> **MarkItDown with PDF Page Separators** is a Python package and command-line utility for converting various files to Markdown, with the addition of PDF page separator and header/footer removal functionality.
 >
-> This is a fork of the original [MarkItDown](https://github.com/microsoft/markitdown) project by Microsoft, adding PDF page separator support.
+> This is a fork of the original [MarkItDown](https://github.com/microsoft/markitdown) project by Microsoft, adding PDF page separator and header/footer removal support.

-## 🆕 New Feature
+## 🆕 New Features

 ### PDF Page Separators
 Convert PDFs to Markdown with clear page boundaries using the `add_page_separators` parameter: